Arindam-Biswas/Developing-Data-Products/README.md

 - Select a pair of variables

-- Select number of clusters required (from 2 to 4 clusters)
+- Select number of clusters required (maximum 5 clusters)

 The variables available in the mtcars dataset are: